Sisters of Charity Timeline

 1982 Sr. Jane Iannucelli, SC, Rev. Ned Murphy, SJ, and Tim Boon co-found POTS (Part of the Solution), a soup kitchen in the Fordham section of the Bronx.

-— Affordable housing for seniors open on Staten Island; Joseph House is subsidiary of SC Healthcare System, SI.
+— Affordable housing for seniors open on Staten Island; Joseph House is subsidiary of SC Healthcare System, Staten Island.

 1993 Sisters open Seton House in East Harlem, providing permanent housing for formerly homeless persons and families, the first housing venture launched in collaboration with city and state organizations.

-1995 In their Vision 2000 Direction Statement, Sisters commit to respond to three signs of the times: needs of women, the earth, and persons living in poverty.
+1995 In the Vision 2000 Direction Statement, Sisters commit to respond to three signs of the times: needs of women, the earth, and persons living in poverty.

-— Sisters of Charity Housing Development Corporation is formed to oversee and coordinate hundreds of SC-sponsored housing efforts on Staten Island and in Manhattan.
+— Sisters of Charity Housing Development Corporation is formed to oversee and coordinate hundreds of SC-sponsored housing efforts in Staten Island and Manhattan.

 1999 Under the leadership of Sr. Mary Ann Garisto, SC, Sisters Hill Farm is established in Stanfordville, NY, offering healthy, organically grown food to its shareholders and to organizations serving persons living in poverty.